 |Front Camera||7MP, f/2.2||12 MP f/2.2||12 MP f/2.2||12 MP f/2.2||12 MP f/2.2|

-I’m going to cover the iPhone SE by itself first as it is the odd-phone-out when it comes to commonalities between the flagship iPhone 12 models.
-The iPhone SE does, however, have access to all of the same apps as the iPhone 12 models and its A13 Bionic chip is still among the most powerful on the market, so performance is top-notch.
+I’m going to cover the iPhone SE by itself first as it is the odd-phone-out when it comes to commonalities between the flagship iPhone 13 models.
+The iPhone SE does, however, have access to all of the same apps as the iPhone 13 models and its A15 Bionic chip matches the flagship phones as the most powerful on the market, so performance is top-notch.

-Moving on to the rest, the iPhone 12 models are more alike than any family of phones from Samsung, Google or OnePlus.
+Moving on to the rest, the iPhone 13 models are more alike than any family of phones from Samsung, Google or OnePlus.
 All four feature a virtually identical design, with the sizes and rear camera arrays as the only notable differences.
-The wide-angle, ultra-wide and front-facing cameras are identical across all four models as well with only the telephoto lens of the 12 Pro and 12 Pro Max differing.
+The wide-angle and ultra-wide cameras are split into two tiers with the Pro models getting the better end of the deal along with an added telephoto lens, but the front-facing cameras are identical across all four models.

 I’m going to tackle the iPhone SE first as it stands apart from the rest of the lineup.
 The iPhone SE has a single wide-angle camera on the back and a lesser 7MP front-facing camera.
-The A13 Bionic, while excellent, is a step down from the A14 Bionic found in the others.
-The display resolution and LCD tech are good for the price range but don’t hold up to the PPI or OLED in the iPhone 12.
-Finally, the rounded design now feels dated due to the iPhone 12 design refresh, as does the use of Touch ID and the large bezels at the top and bottom of the display.
+The display resolution and LCD tech are good for the price range but don’t hold up to the PPI or OLED in the iPhone 13.
+Finally, the rounded design feels dated, as does the use of Touch ID and the large bezels at the top and bottom of the display.

-Returning to the flagship iPhone 12 models, there are still a few key differences separating the four devices.
-Arguably the biggest of these is the LiDAR sensor found in the iPhone 12 Pro and iPhone 12 Pro Max.
-This stands for Light Detection and Ranging and is the technology that enables some of the cool iPhone 12 AR features you may have seen.
+Returning to the flagship iPhone 13 models, there are still a few key differences separating the four devices.
+The biggest of these is the camera sensors, including the LiDAR sensor found in the iPhone 13 Pro and iPhone 13 Pro Max.
+This stands for Light Detection and Ranging and is the technology that enables some of the cool iPhone AR features you may have seen.
 The rear cameras also leverage it for improved portrait mode photos as it provides vastly greater data on the depth of objects in the photo.
+Finally the adoption of sensor-shift image stabilization and dramatically upgraded wide-angle and ultra-wide sensors make the Pro lineup vastly superior to the iPhone 13 and iPhone 13 mini when it comes to photography and videography.

-Sticking to the cameras, as previously mentioned, the iPhone 12 Pro and iPhone 12 Pro Max both feature a third telephoto lens.
-While neither offers the reach of something like the Samsung Galaxy S21 Ultra, the lens does still give you added versatility compared to the standard models.
+Sticking to the cameras, as previously mentioned, the iPhone 13 Pro and iPhone 13 Pro Max both feature a third telephoto lens.
+While neither offers the reach of something like the Samsung Galaxy S22 Ultra, the lens does still give you added versatility compared to the standard models.

-At $399, the iPhone SE is a phenomenal option for those who want an iPhone without spending $700 or more.
-While there are certainly plenty of trade-offs, this is a sub-$400 phone with the same processor as last year’s top-of-the-line iPhone 11 models that cost around $1,000.
+At $429, the iPhone SE is a phenomenal option for those who want an iPhone without spending $700 or more.
+While there are certainly trade-offs, this is a budget phone with the same processor as the current top-of-the-line iPhone 13 models.

 It’s a mistake to compare it to the rest of the iPhone lineup, but looking at the other best budget phones on the market, the SE is an impressive device.
 The rear camera is quite good and still benefits from the computational photography that Apple has made massive strides with over the last couple of years.
 The software support is unmatched in the budget realm with at least five years of day-and-date updates to the most current version of iOS.

-Best for: Anyone who wants to get into the Apple ecosystem, but can’t afford or doesn’t want to spend the money for one of the flagship iPhone 12 models.
-The iPhone SE is easily one of the best budget phones in recent memory and for anyone who isn’t concerned with the camera, design, or performance benefits of the iPhone 12, this phone won’t disappoint.
+Best for: Anyone who wants to get into the Apple ecosystem, but can’t afford or doesn’t want to spend the money for one of the flagship iPhone 13 models.
+The iPhone SE is easily one of the best budget phones in recent memory and for anyone who isn’t concerned with the camera and design benefits of the iPhone 13, this phone won’t disappoint.

-The key is that Apple didn’t shortchange the iPhone 12 mini in any regard when it came to the phone’s specs; it’s everything you get from the iPhone 12 in a more pocketable package.
-The one real concern for iPhone 12 mini buyers is the battery life; it did not fare well in our Laptop Mag battery test, lasting 7 hours and 21 minutes, but our iPhone 12 mini long-term review found that this isn’t as much of an issue in real-world usage.
+The key is that Apple didn’t shortchange the iPhone 13 mini in any regard when it came to the phone’s specs; it’s everything you get from the iPhone 13 in a more pocketable package.
+The one real concern for iPhone 13 mini buyers is the battery life; it was a huge step up from its predecessor on the Laptop Mag battery test, lasting 8 hours and 51 minutes, an hour and 20 minutes longer than the iPhone 12 mini.
+It's easily the biggest reason to choose the iPhone 13 mini over the iPhone 12 mini if you find a deal on the older model.

-Best for: While it may seem to be reductive, the only reason to go for the iPhone 12 mini is the size.
-If you are looking for a phone that can fit in smaller pockets or hands this is the only iPhone 12 for you and the only flagship phone that comes close to this form factor.
-As a bonus, the 12 mini is also the most affordable iPhone 12 model by $100, although if you install lots of apps or take many photos and videos, I recommend bumping up to the 128GB model for $749.
+Best for: While it may seem to be reductive, the only reason to go for the iPhone 13 mini is the size.
+If you are looking for a phone that can fit in smaller pockets or hands this is the only iPhone 13 for you and the only flagship phone that comes close to this form factor.
+As a bonus, the 13 mini is also the most affordable iPhone 13 model by $100 and thanks to Apple bumping up the base storage to 128GB, most users should be fine without paying for the 256GB model.

-The standard iPhone 12 is not just the best iPhone for most people, but the best phone for most people.
-The iPhone 12 delivers stellar performance, outstanding photos, and a beautiful design.
+The standard iPhone 13 is a solid upgrade over the 12 thanks to its higher base storage and vastly improved battery life.
+The iPhone 13 delivers stellar performance, outstanding photos, and a beautiful design.
 With a starting price of $799, it is a great example of why you don’t need to spend $1,000 on a flagship phone.

-The iPhone 12 gets the same 6.1-inch, 2532 x 1170-pixel Super Retina XDR OLED display as the iPhone 12 Pro and the same 2815mAh battery.
-Like the iPhone 12 mini, it gets a much more fun and varied collection of colors compared to the Pro models, while still benefiting from that beautiful new design.
-Like the rest of the iPhone 12 models, it features the A14 Bionic processor that will have this relatively affordable phone running the latest and greatest apps and the most up-to-date version of iOS into 2026.
+The iPhone 13 gets the same 6.1-inch, 2532 x 1170-pixel Super Retina XDR OLED display as the iPhone 13 Pro, minus the 120Hz refresh rate.
+Like the iPhone 13 mini, it gets more fun and varied colors compared to the Pro models, while still benefiting from that beautiful design.
+Like the rest of the iPhone 13 models, it features the A15 Bionic processor that will have this relatively affordable phone running the latest and greatest apps and the most up-to-date version of iOS into 2027.

-Best for: Most people are going to find the iPhone 12 suits their needs perfectly.
-The 6.1-inch screen size is large without being overwhelming and the price, at $799 (or $849 if you bump to 128GB of storage), feels a bit removed from the $1,000 flagships.
-If you use your camera for snapshots and a quick video, you won’t miss the pricier iPhone models’ LiDAR sensor and telephoto lens.
+Best for: Most people are going to find the iPhone 13 suits their needs perfectly.
+The 6.1-inch screen size is large without being overwhelming and the price, at $799, feels a bit removed from the $1,000 flagships.
+If you use your camera for snapshots and a quick video, you won’t miss the pricier iPhone models’ improved cameras, LiDAR sensor and telephoto lens.

 iPhone Tips and Tricks